akkiittiwari/tweets-sentiment-analysis/README.md

 ### Output
-The tweets from the user are displayed on the HTML page with a sentiment score and colored from green to red based on positive or negative score
+The tweets from the user are displayed on the HTML page with a sentiment score and colored from green to red based on positive to negative score